 - information pertaining to inclusionary practices, students with special needs, classroom management, homework, authentic assessment practices (e.g., rubrics, portfolios), standardized testing, benchmarks, how the building and/or the district has been implementing the NYS Learning Standards, and alternative instructional programming (e.g., multi-age grouping, looping, team teaching, special entitlement programming).

 - the CT and the teacher candidate should discuss lesson planning.
 Specific attention

 - a discussion of an acceptable lesson plan format; and

 - an understanding that all objectives and methods to be used will be discussed and understood by both parties;

-- the PDE should encourage the teacher candidate to become involved in as many extra-curricular activities and school functions as time will permit; and
+- the CT should encourage the teacher candidate to become involved in as many extra-curricular activities and school functions as time will permit; and

-- the PDE should establish, in consultation with the teacher candidate, the methods and the criteria by which the teacher candidate will be evaluated.
+- the CT should establish, in consultation with the teacher candidate, the methods and the criteria by which the teacher candidate will be evaluated.